-NEW YORK — The 9/11 terror attacks rocked America 20 years ago, but for the first responders who raced towards the burning World Trade Center, the impact of that day is continuing to affect their health.
-A new study finds rescue and recovery workers at Ground Zero are now starting to develop chronic obstructive pulmonary disease (COPD), decades after these horrific events.
+NEW YORK — The 9/11 terror attacks rocked America 22 years ago, but for the first responders who raced towards the burning World Trade Center, the impact of that day is continuing to affect their health.
+A 2021 study found that rescue and recovery workers at Ground Zero are starting to develop chronic obstructive pulmonary disease (COPD), decades after these horrific events.

 “We know that emergency workers who arrived in the aftermath of the World Trade Center disaster face higher risks of airway diseases, such as asthma, chronic non-specific bronchitis and bronchiolitis, probably caused by the smoke and toxic dust that persisted in the air days and weeks after the attacks.
 It’s important that we continue to monitor these workers to understand the long-term impacts of their exposure while working on the site because some conditions can take many years to develop,” says Professor Rafael E. de la Hoz in a media release.

 The study looked at 17,996 people who worked at Ground Zero after the Sept.
 11 terror attacks.
 Each person participated in a spirometry test to measure lung health in 2002 and again in 2018.
 These tests help doctors see how much air a person can breathe out in one powerful breath.
 The exams also help physicians diagnose cases of COPD and asthma.
 The team also compared those results to each person’s age, weight, and smoking habits.

 Results reveal that first responders who arrived at Ground Zero within the first two days are at the highest risk for poor lung function.
 Study authors note that smoke and dust levels were at their highest during this time.